helpshift/pypiprivate/README.rst

 -------------

 ``pypiprivate`` requires it's own config file, the default location for which is ``~/.pypi-private.cfg``.
-This repo also contains the example config file ``example.pypi-private.cfg``, which can be copied the home directory and renamed to ``.pypi-private.cfg``.
+This repo contains the example config file ``example.pypi-private.cfg``, which can be simply copied to the home directory and renamed to ``.pypi-private.cfg``.

-For `aws-s3` type of storage backend, two environment variables ``PP_S3_ACCESS_KEY`` and ``PP_S3_SECRET_KEY`` are required to be set besides the config.
-The advantage of excluding s3 credentials in config file are that (1) they are not stored in plain text and, (2) it's easier to switch between read-only/read-write keys.
+For ``aws-s3`` type of storage backend, two environment variables ``PP_S3_ACCESS_KEY`` and ``PP_S3_SECRET_KEY`` are required to be set besides the config.
+The advantage of excluding s3 credentials in config file are that (1) they are not stored in plain text and, (2) it's easier to switch between read-only/read-write keys

 Usage